headphonejames/you-are-interesting-hugo/content/en/what-and-why.md

 This is an experiment in trying to foster fun little conversations at a tech conference – something small and simple can have a positive and meaningful impact.

 # Where is this going down?
 The first iteration of this experiment is taking place at [KubeCon](https://events.linuxfoundation.org/kubecon-cloudnativecon-north-america/).
-I will setup my booth near the [G-Research Open Source Software](https://gresearchoss.io/) table in the exhibition hall.

 # Why is this happening?